Elite Formation and Family Structure in Prewar Japan: Evidence from the Personnel Inquiry Records: Data

 \subsection{Japanese Personnel Inquiry Records}

-This paper focuses on individuals who achieved leadership positions in politics and business in prewar Japan (e.g., bureaucrats, CEOs).
+This paper focuses on individuals who achieved leadership positions in politics and business in prewar Japan.
 To capture individuals in such positions, we collected a historical dataset based on the Japanese Personnel Inquiry Records (PIR).
-We compiled the PIR published in 1903, 1915, 1928, 1934, and 1939.\footnote{We digitized 5 editions of PIR out of 15 editions, which were published before WWII.} This dataset is comparable to the ``Who's Who'' records in developed countries, as it is a selective list of distinguished individuals, such as high-income earners, CEOs, bureaucrats, politicians, military servants, and professional elites (judges, lawyers, scholars, and physicians).\footnote{\cite{doxey2022democratization} uses Wikidata to collect biographical information for distinguished individuals in the United States, such as judges, politicians, and business managers. \cite{serafinelli_creativity_2022} also collected data on notable individuals born in Europe between the eleventh and the nineteenth centuries from Wikidata.}
+We compiled the PIR published in 1903, 1915, 1928, 1934, and 1939.\footnote{We digitized 5 editions of PIR out of 15 editions, which were published before WWII.} The number of listed individuals is 2,892 in 1903 (0.006\% of the population), 13,759 in 1915 (0.026\%), 24,931 in 1928 (0.040\%), 25,846 in 1934 (0.038\%), and 54,497 in 1939 (0.076\%).
+This dataset is comparable to the ``Who's Who'' directory in developed countries, as it is a selective list of distinguished individuals, such as high-income earners, CEOs, bureaucrats, politicians, military servants, and professional elites (judges, lawyers, scholars, and physicians).\footnote{\cite{doxey2022democratization} uses Wikidata to collect biographical information for distinguished individuals in the United States, such as judges, politicians, and business managers. \cite{serafinelli_creativity_2022} also collected data on notable individuals born in Europe between the eleventh and the nineteenth centuries from Wikidata.}

-As documented in Section \ref{sec:background}, the importance of local lineage and kinship ties declined, particularly due to increasing migration from rural (birthplace) to urban areas.
-In this context, there was a growing demand for formal biographical registries of distinguished individuals, particularly for making marriage and business networks.
-The original data source includes biographical information for individuals, such as birth year, birthplace, current residential locations, social groups (hereditary nobles, samurai, and commoners), education, occupational trajectories throughout their lifetimes, and detailed information about family members.
+One important purpose of the PIR was to provide information for identifying and evaluating potential marriage partners, business partners, and other socially relevant connections.
+This purpose reflected the conditions of the period covered by our study, when changes in industrial structure and turnover among political and business leaders made the composition of the elite more fluid.
+As a result, reliable and up-to-date information on who held elite positions, as well as on their careers and family backgrounds, became important.
+The PIR responded to this demand by providing detailed biographical information, including birth year, birthplace, current residence, occupational trajectories, educational background, and family members.
 We describe the more detailed information for PIR in Appendix Section \ref{sec:PIRDataSource}.